imrafaelmerino/java-fun/docs/README.md

 ## <a name="requirements"><a/> Requirements

-Certainly, here's a rephrased version:

 - For versions prior to 11.9.0, json-values requires Java 8 or later.
 Please note that only fixes are accepted for these versions.
 - For versions starting from 12.0.0 and beyond, json-values mandates Java 17 or later.

 ## <a name="installation"><a/> Installation

-Here's a rephrased version:

 To include json-values in your project, add the corresponding dependency to your build tool based on your Java version: